-John currently works with Tudor, Pickering, Holt & Company, as a Senior Advisor.
-From 2010 to 2015, he served as the President and Chief Executive Officer of Tervita Corporation and continued service as a director of Tervita until December of 2016.
-John previously served as Chief Executive Officer of an enterprise software solutions company, Paradigm Geophysical, and has held senior positions with the Halliburton Group of Companies, more recently as President of Halliburton's Energy Services Group.
+John was the Chief Executive Officer of Tervita Corporation, a major Canadian environmental and oil field services company, until December 2016.
+Prior to joining Tervita John served as Chief Executive Officer of an enterprise software solutions company serving oil and gas industry clients and has held senior positions with the Halliburton Group of Companies, most recently as President of Halliburton's Energy Services Group.
+He was a member of the Houston Baptist University Board of Trustees for 9 years.